History of Georgia Southern University

 A Regional Powerhouse

-Georgia Southern is now the state’s largest and most comprehensive university south of Atlanta and is classified as a Doctoral/Research University by the Carnegie Foundation for the Advancement of Teaching.
-Emphasis on serving returning veterans has earned the University a “military-friendly” designation for the seventh year in a row by Victory Media, publisher of G.I.
+Georgia Southern is now the state’s largest and most comprehensive university south of I-20 and is classified as a Doctoral/Research University by the Carnegie Foundation for the Advancement of Teaching.
+Emphasis on serving returning veterans has earned the University a “military-friendly” designation by Victory Media, publisher of G.I.
 Jobs, STEM Jobs and Military Spouse magazines.
-Kiplinger has named Georgia Southern a “Top 100 Best Value,” and Forbes magazine named the University among America’s Best Midsize Employers for 2018.
+Other accolades include Kiplinger's “Top 100 Best Value,” and Forbes magazine named the University among America’s Best Midsize Employers.

 It is an exciting time to be a part of Eagle Nation!
 We are forging our institution on the foundation of two dynamic, historic schools of higher learning.
 We are focused on student success.
 We are focused on hands-on learning.
 We are focused on close connections with faculty and students, and we are here because we want to make an impact on our communities, our region and our state.